top of page

 Slow breathing activates the parasympathetic nervous system, which helps dampen the amygdala and reduce cortisol.

-Neuroscientists have found that just 6 deep breaths can:
+Neuroscientists have found that just 4 deep breaths in and 6 long exhales can:

 • lower heart rate